Jeffrey’s Modern Lego Party – Full Detail Feature

 Oreo “Lego” Truffle Pops – I made Oreo Truffles in the shape of square legos.
 (These were so easy and fun to make!) and embellished the stick with a printable party flag from our collection.
 I stuck them into a 3D giant lego that I made with the capri sun box and styro discs.
 (As seen on the dessert table backdrop)

 Lego Inspired Coloring Book and Crayons – My kids love to color, so I decided to design a printable Lego Inspired coloring book (in the shop!) to give as part of the favors at the party.
-I made the lego man crayons as well.
+I made the lego man crayons using these amazing molds as well.
 (Super easy!
-Another DIY project that I will show later this month).
+Check out how to make these Lego minifigure crayons).

 Popcorn Favors – We filled cute clear plastic containers (From Nashville Wraps) with colored popcorn (from Sugar Bunch Creations) and sealed the container shut with strips of our printable patterned papers (included in the printable collection) that we printed on glossy label paper from Onlinelabels.com.